uncommitted-and-forgotten/django-leapmotion/README.rst

 Django Leap Motion
 ==================

-Control your app using Leap Motion
+Controll a django app with gestures using the Leap Motion device.

+For more information about the controller, please visit [https://www.leapmotion.com/](https://www.leapmotion.com/) and for more development ressources, protocoll info, etc. visit [http://js.leapmotion.com/](http://js.leapmotion.com/).

 Installation
 ------------